 The EPA establishes air quality standards for the United States.
 The ground level ozone standard is used in this measure as a threshold for determining if areas of the state have clean air.
 EPA collects ozone readings in Kansas City, St. Louis, Springfield and the out-state areas during the annual monitoring period - April through October.
 The data contained in the table below reflects the available percentage of days, by area, that Missourians experienced clean air.
+The final data for the 2007 ozone season is included.
 MoDOT compares Missouri's ozone readings to Dallas, Texas, because of its similar pollutants and distance from other areas that affect its air quality.

-All areas of the state, except St. Louis, currently meet EPA standards.
-MoDOT is committed to improving the regions' air quality by managing congestion to reduce emissions, modifying daily operations, modifying employee action, providing information to the public, being a leader in air quality improvement, providing alternative choices for commuters, and promoting the use of environmentally friendly fuels and vehicles.
+Warmer-than-normal weather during the 2006 and 2007 ozone seasons contributed to a reduction in the percentage of clean air days.
+However, all areas of the state, except St. Louis, currently meet EPA standards.
+MoDOT is committed to improving the regions' air quality by managing congestion to reduce emissions, modifying daily operations, modifying employee action and education, providing information to the public, being a leader in air quality improvement, providing alternative choices for commuters, and promoting the use of environmentally friendly fuels and vehicles.
 MoDOT continues to serve on the Air Quality Forum Committee in Kansas City and the Air Quality Advisory Committee in St. Louis.
-MoDOT has begun to serve on the new Springfield air quality committee.